guzuoxu/pallet-dataset/README.md

-# pallet detection and localization with RGBD camera
+# Pallet detection and localization with RGBD camera
 Coming soon!